ElektraInitiative/PermaplanT/e2e/README.md

 ## Cleanup

-Currently we need to use [clean_db.py](clean_db.py) after or before tests to make sure all test maps are deleted.
+Currently we use [clean_db.py](clean_db.py) after or before tests to make sure all test maps are deleted.
 If we dont delete them, some tests will fail trying to create a map that already exists.
 This is automatically done with [e2e.sh](e2e.sh)`.